kliment-olechnovic/voronota/expansion_js/README.md

           --processors 8 \
           --select-contacts '[-a1 [-chain A -rnum 1:500] -a2 [-chain B -rnum 1:500]]' \
           --tour-sort '-columns full_dark_score sel_energy -multipliers 1 -1 -tolerances 0.02 0.0'

+## VoroMQA for only global scores with fast caching

+'voronota-js-only-global-voromqa' script computes global VoroMQA scores and can use fast caching.

+### Script interface

+    Options:
+        --input | -i              string  *  input file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --output-dark-pdb         string     output path for PDB file with VoroMQA-dark scores, default is '' --output-light-pdb        string     output path for PDB file with VoroMQA-light scores, default is '' --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --cache-dir               string     cache directory path to store results of past calls --run-faspr               string     path to FASPR binary to rebuild side-chains --input-is-script                    flag to treat input file as vs script --as-assembly                        flag to treat input file as biological assembly --help | -h                          flag to display help message and exit

+    Standard output:
+        space-separated table of scores

+    Examples:

+        voronota-js-only-global-voromqa --input model.pdb

+        ls *.pdb | voronota-js-only-global-voromqa --input _list --processors 8 | column -t

 ## VoroMQA-based membrane protein structure assessment